By Ashna Gupta, Clinical Psychologist

 Now that we have tried to bust the biggest myth of all, the addiction myth, let’s get to the bottom of it and bring to the surface some more myths.

 Myth 1: People with substance abuse/ dependence can’t function at all.

 It is often believed that people with substance abuse/dependence are unable to carry out their day-to-day activities or handle their responsibilities.
 It has also been reported that a fair amount of people with substance use can manage their work and family life.
 They need treatment as much as the former group.

 Myth 2: A lapse always turns into a relapse.

-This myth is held mostly by people who are currently abstinent and dealing with the craving of a particular drug.
+This myth is held mostly by people who are currently abstinent and dealing with the craving for a particular drug.
 A lapse is a momentary slip where a person might stop after using one time, relapse is a more severe and continuous return to a drug.
 The power to stop after a lapse and prevent relapse lies in the hands of the user himself.
 The decision to return to psychotherapy can facilitate the process substantially.

 Myth 3: Relapse means that treatment did not work.

 Substance dependence is a serious mental concern.
 It can make a person indulge in risky behaviors in order to obtain the drug he/she wants.
 Although treatment is aimed at reducing the psychosocial impact and preventing any relapses, it cannot ensure the total absence of relapses.
 The treatment might lessen the extent of substance use, but there are chances that the person might still have cravings.

 There are many other myths prevalent in society around substance abuse/dependence.
 Busting the aforementioned myths can be a good starting point for common people, the dependent, and his/her close ones.